-Cyber security has gotten more and more sophisticated.
-No longer are the threats a kid playing in the basement.
-The cyberwar has become a billion dollar industry, netting malware companies and hacking companies million.
-As your corporate IT department tries to keep these companies out, CEOs and presidents need to remember that they may have a handful of people fighting a war against hundreds, maybe thousands of programmers working 24/7 to execute their project plan to get to your data.
-This plan includes intrusion, data gathering, and extraction.
-A report in 2015 states the data loss can take months after the first intrusion to occur.
-The time between your first intrusion and the first data is called “time till live”.
+Cyber-crime has become much more sophisticated than ever before.
+No longer are the threats simply a kid playing in the basement.
+The cyber war has become a billion dollar industry, netting malware companies and hackers millions.
+As corporate IT departments attempt to keep these companies out, CEOs and presidents need to remember that they may have a handful of people fighting a war against hundreds, maybe thousands of programmers who are working 24/7 to successfully get their hands on sensitive data.

 CEO Cyber Black Ops